-I first visited Sydney in 2008.
+I first visited Sydney in 2008 at the beginning of my road trip to Brisbane.
 No doubt, I got to see the nightlife in the evenings and a lot of pillow time during the day.
 We were really looking forward to re-visitng Sydney with kids.
 Like I always say, travelling with little ones provides a completely different perspective on a destination.
 Based around the infamous harbour, there is plenty to do and see in Australia’s most iconic city!
 The imposing bridge, the white Opera House, stunning coastline and a cosmopolitan city makes for an enjoyable few days.

 It’s no surprise that Sydney is one of the most expensive cities down under.
 That’s not so good when it comes to budgeting.
 Especially when travelling with kids.
 We are always looking for ways of enjoying expensive destinations at an affordable price, so we were very happy to find the ‘Sydney Pass‘.
 Priced at 166USD, we had access to three different attractions and could choose from a list of 20!
 There were lots of great options, from a ferry cruise, to visiting the aquarium.
 It can really help with saving money as kids are generally free until they turn four.
 Besides from paid attractions, there are plenty of other free things to do around Sydney with kids.
 Here is what we got up to in our usual format.